flowjs/ng-flow/README.md

 ============
 1) Get the library:

-Download a latest build.zip from https://github.com/flowjs/ng-flow/releases
-it contains development and minified production files, they are also concatenated with core flow.js library.
+Download a latest build from https://github.com/flowjs/ng-flow/releases it contains development and minified production files in `dist/` directory, they are also concatenated with core flow.js library.

 or use bower: